-Questions tagged with the Xenobiology tag should ask about biochemistry, biology, physiology, or chemistry as it relates to alien life.
+Questions tagged with the xenobiology tag should ask about biochemistry, biology, physiology, or chemistry as it relates to alien life.
 This tag cannot be used with the biology tag.

 Questions relating to xenobiology do not ask about the aesthetics of a creature or how it interacts with its environment, but ask about the rationale that gives the creature life.
-Questions about biology-realated aesthetics or environmental interaction should use the creature-design tag.
+Questions about biology-related aesthetics or environmental interaction should use the creature-design tag.

 Warning: Despite defaulting to science-fiction, this tag seeks already to use what science humanity knows to answer the question.
 However, humanity has not found life anywhere other than on Earth and studies into the possibility of life not natural to Earth are in their infancy.
 Users should understand that it's rarely possible to fully rationalize proposed alien life.